hmage/norm/README.md

 do_unpack_compile
 ```

-This particular packages uses only commands that are specific to `norm`:
+This particular formula uses only commands that are specific to `norm`:
- * `depends_on` — compiles the listed packages first.
+ * `depends_on` — compiles the listed formulas first.
  * `fetch_source` — downloads the source and verifies SHA1 checksum.
  * `do_unpack_compile` — unpacks the source code, runs `configure`, `make` and `make install`.